Are We Foolish to Hope? To Trust?

 It’s also the belief that your own behavior can change some things—like putting on your seat belt to prevent serious injury should there be an accident.

-It’s not the blind belief that you are immune to the actions of others (like
+It’s not the blind belief that you are immune to the actions of others (likethe other driver who ran the red light).

-In fact, despite rumors to the contrary, optimists are folks who are willing to do the hard work to prove themselves right—and accept when
+In fact, despite rumors to the contrary, optimists are folks who are willing to do the hard work to prove themselves right—and accept whenthe outcome they visualized might have to be altered.

 Yes, Positive Thinking does rely on hope to some extent—but it doesn’t omit personal responsibility.